-Every ITIN is valid for five years, and, if I was a US resident citizen paying US tax, I would have to renew it when it expired.
-BUT since I am not resident in the USA and don’t pay any tax to the IRS, my ITIN does not require to be renewed.
+Every ITIN is valid for five years.
+And if I was a US resident citizen paying US tax, I would have to renew it when it expired.
+BUT since I am not resident in the USA and since I don’t pay any tax to the IRS, my ITIN does not require to be renewed.
 Basically, until the IRS ask me to renew, I can continue to rely on the exemption provided by my existing ITIN, since it is only used by my publisher to allow them to send me my royalties without deducting US tax.

 So, if you are a non-resident alien with an ITIN, you do not require to have it renewed, until you are asked to.
-(Which will be when you ever start sending in a US tax return.)
+(Which would only be if and when you ever start sending in a US tax return.)